Let’s Remember . . .

 Main Activity: Read a variety of rhymes and poems

+Extension: Explain to others what these poems teach us and show your understanding about the conditions soldiers during the War.
 Include intonation when you recite to make the meaning clear.

 Main Activity: To count in multiples of 2 forwards and backwards